 18. Can they be potty trained?

 No. Guinea pigs are like horses in that they poop often throughout the day.
 Keep an old towel in your lap when cuddling with a guinea pig.
 Many will start to fidget when they need to urinate or defecate.
-This is a cue to place the it back in the cage.
+This is a cue to place it back in the cage.

 19. Can they be bathed?

 Yes.
 They can be bathed with gentle rabbit shampoo in very shallow water.
 Only bathe when absolutely necessary as it can be a stressful event for them.
-They can catch chills quickly, so only bathe in a warm room, gently towel the pet dry and place in a cage full of warm bedding and hay to snuggle in.
+They can catch chills quickly, so only bathe in a warm room, gently towel the pet dry and place them in a cage full of warm bedding and hay to snuggle in.